hanchiang/url-shortener-backend/README.md

 This project is a URL shortener service that allows users to create a short version of a URL.
 Some examples are [bit.ly](https://bitly.com/) and [tinyurl.com](https://tinyurl.com/)

+# Demo
+Sample of a shortened URL to Google: https://go.yaphc.com/google Visit https://urlshortener.yaphc.com/ to try it out

 # Libraries
 * Programming language: Typescript
 * Environment: Node